Brilliance of the Seas

 While Royal Caribbean markets Icon and Wonder, Brilliance quietly delivers the highest value-for-money scores in the RC fleet.
 Here is what 2,100 passengers, a real ocean promenade, and 30-45% lower fares actually mean for your family.

 Brilliance of the Seas is a Radiance-class ship carrying 2,100 passengers — less than a third of Icon of the Seas' 7,600.
 In the VOYGR database, Radiance-class ships consistently score higher on crew service, quietness, and value for money than Oasis and Icon class.
 The reason is structural: at 2,100 passengers the staff-to-guest ratio is fundamentally better, the corridors don't feel like airport terminals, and getting from your cabin to the pool deck takes minutes not logistics planning.
-Brilliance is what Royal Caribbean used to feel like before the mega-ship era.

 Brilliance of the Seas has a full-length outdoor promenade deck that wraps the ship with unobstructed ocean views.
 On Oasis and Icon class, the equivalent space is the enclosed Royal Promenade — an indoor mall that runs through the center of the ship with no ocean visibility.
 On Brilliance you can walk the entire length of the ship outdoors, watch the wake, feel the sea air, and actually experience being on the ocean.
-For families who cruise for the ocean experience rather than the theme park experience, this is a meaningful difference that RC's marketing never mentions.

 Brilliance of the Seas accesses ports that are physically impossible for Oasis and Icon class ships due to draft and size restrictions.
 This includes smaller Mediterranean ports, Northern European destinations, and Transatlantic itineraries where the intimacy of the port matters as much as the ship.
-RC's mega-ships are largely confined to Caribbean and a handful of large European ports.
-Brilliance gives you Royal Caribbean's loyalty program and onboard quality on itineraries that the 7,600-passenger flagships simply cannot operate.

 Royal Caribbean delivers big-ship energy with strong entertainment and family-friendly amenities across all price points.
 2026 Fleet Alert: Legend of the Seas (Icon-class 3) began sea trials off Finland on April 20, 2026 — her July 2026 Mediterranean maiden season from Barcelona is confirmed and already 88% booked.
 Royal Beach Club Santorini opens Summer 2026, giving Icon-class passengers a private beach alternative to the overcrowded streets of Oia.
 Hero of the Seas (Icon 4) remains on schedule for August 2027 delivery.